 “Robert Marzano cuts to the heart of assessment and grading in this essential book.
 Although there is a mountain of research on the impact of feedback on student learning, teacher feedback is impotent unless it is accurate, timely, and designed to improve performance.
 With compelling evidence and practical exercises, this book builds a necessary bridge from theory to practice.
 Readers will learn that schools are confronted with a stark choice between two alternatives.
 The common choice is the continued pursuit of manufactured ‘formative assessments’ that fail to inform instruction and grading policies that deliver distorted evaluations of student performance.
 The more challenging choice—a choice that must be learned rather than purchased—is proposed in these pages.
 The second choice requires reflection, practice, and deep understanding.
 If teachers and school leaders respond to Marzano's challenge, then the benefits for student learning, teaching excellence, and professional satisfaction will be deep and lasting.”

-—Douglas B. Reeves, chairman, The Leadership and Learning Center, Salem, Massachusetts
+—Douglas B. Reeves, chairman, The Leadership and Learning Center

 “In this very practical and readable book, Marzano presents four different approaches to integrating formative assessment and grading, one of which may be just right for your school context.
 All four approaches distinguish between formative scores and instructional feedback, emphasize tracking student progress over time, and have a place for student-generated assessments—essential features to keep the focus on student learning.”

-—Susan M. Brookhart, consultant, Brookhart Enterprises, LLC, Helena, Montana
+—Susan M. Brookhart, consultant, Brookhart Enterprises, LLC, Montana

-—Larry Ainsworth, executive director of professional development, The Leadership and Learning Center, Englewood, Colorado
+—Larry Ainsworth, executive director of professional development, The Leadership and Learning Center

 “Finally, all the pieces are coming together.
 Marzano integrates formative assessment and a standards-based grading system into an innovative process that changes how teachers assess student work in order to improve academic achievement.”

-—Kay Burke, educational consultant and author; president, Kay Burke & Associates, Inc., Greensboro, Georgia
+—Kay Burke, educational consultant, author and president, Kay Burke & Associates, Inc., Georgia

 “Teachers, principals and curriculum developers will find this book accessible and helpful.
 By starting with the components of quality assessments, moving on to effective rubric design, and then describing in detail how those tools can be used to provide effective feedback and valid grades, this book bridges the gap from schooling to learning.”

-—Anthony Frontier, associate professor, Cardinal Stritch University, Milwaukee, Wisconsin
+—Anthony Frontier, associate professor, Cardinal Stritch University, Wisconsin